idoub/jul/tutorials/intro.md

 ```
 > _NOTE_: The function has been unwrapped and slightly rewritten to be clearer.
 The real function should be easy to understand once you know how this works.

 So what's going on here?
 To start with, `_` itself is a function, which means it has a `.prototype` property and can be used as a constructor for new objects.
-So if you run the above code to create a minial **JUL** you can then run:
+So if you run the above code to create a minimal **JUL** you can then run:
 ```javascript
 var obj = new _
 console.log(obj);           // prints _ {e: Array(0)}